|

-Visual stimulation is often a trigger for dizziness.
+Visual stimulation is often a trigger for dizziness, and sometimes is called "visual vertigo".
 Patients often complain of disturbances related to

 This must be considered in the context that persons with dizziness may have

-Visual dependence is the general term for persons who have increased their weighting of vision, perhaps due to lack of confidence in vestibular or somatosensory input.
+Visual dependence is the general term for persons who have increased their weighting of vision.
+This is usually thought to be due to lack of confidence in vestibular or somatosensory input.
+Cousins et al (2014) suggested that visual dependence using the Rod/Disk test was associated with high levels of persistent vestibular symptoms after vestibular neuritis.

 Visual dependence is a subtype of the general category of "sensory integration disorders".
 In order to talk about this we have to make a diversion into systems physiology.